Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Nonlinear System Identification via Robust Identification Error

 \section{Nonlinear System Identification via Robust Identification Error}

-In this section we briefly present some results from \cite{Tobenkin10a} and explain why they cannot be directly applied to systems with autonomous oscillations.
+The papers \cite{Tobenkin10a, manchester2012stable} provided ``local'' and ``global'' bounds for simulation error via discrete and continuous-time models.
+In this section we briefly recap the local results for continuous-time systems and explain why they cannot be directly applied to model systems with autonomous oscillations.
 The basic idea is to search jointly for system equations as well as a storage function with output reproduction error as a supply rate.
 Standard dissipation inequality arguments \cite{Willems72} then provide a bound on long-term simulation error.